How It Is Done

 If your child needs a

-throat culture, you may hold your child on your lap.
+throat culture, you may hold your child on your lap while the sample is taken.
 This can prevent your

 child from moving around too much.